Thrillerninja/Karteikartensystem/lib/googletest/docs/faq.md

 ## The compiler complains about "undefined references" to some static const member variables, but I did define them in the class body.
 What's wrong?

-If your class has a static data member:
+If your class has a static times_correct member:

 ```c++
 // foo.h